-This is the one mother sauce that you should know how to make.
+This is the one mother sauce you should know how to make.
 A béchamel is a traditional white sauce that starts with a roux (fat and flour cooked together).
 Milk is the liquid that’s added to the roux; nutmeg is béchamel’s signature seasoning.
-Use it to make a creamy sauce for pasta or pour over vegetables to make a gratin.
+Use it to make a creamy sauce for pasta, or pour it over vegetables to make a gratin.

 Onions, garlic, and tomatoes are all you need to make a thick marinara sauce.
-Use fresh tomatoes when they are in season and canned tomatoes when they are not.
-Flavor with a little wine, fresh or dried herbs (basil, oregano, red pepper flakes), and a parmesan cheese rind, if desired.
-Use it to make pasta pomodoro, pizza, or meatballs.
+Use fresh tomatoes when they’re in season and canned tomatoes when they’re not.
+Flavor with a little wine, fresh or dried herbs (basil, oregano, red pepper flakes), and a Parmesan rind, if desired.
+Use it to make pasta Pomodoro, pizza, or meatballs.

-Pesto is a raw sauce usually consisting of fresh basil, olive oil, garlic, parmesan cheese, and pine nuts.
-However, one of the best things about pesto is that you can virtually make it with any herbs, cheese, and nuts—manchego cheese, kale, and walnuts, for example.
-Enjoy with pasta, spread on sandwiches, and stirred into vinaigrette.
+Pesto is a raw sauce usually consisting of fresh basil, olive oil, garlic, Parmesan, and pine nuts.
+However, one of the best things about pesto is that you can virtually make it with any herbs, cheese, and nuts—Manchego cheese, kale, and walnuts, for example.
+Enjoy with pasta, spread on sandwiches, and stirred into a vinaigrette.